nbagnard/mongosql/README.md

 ## Rust testing

-There are four types of tests for the Rust code: unit tests, fuzz tests, index usage tests, and spec tests.
+There are several types of tests for the Rust code: unit tests, fuzz tests, index usage tests, e2e tests, and spec tests.
 Each of these test types can be run in isolation.
 Fuzz tests should always exist in (sub)modules named `fuzz_test`, so this common name is used as a filter for running the tests.
-The index usage and spec tests are ignored by default via the `#[ignore]` directive, but can be run by specifying this directive after `cargo test`.
+The index usage, e2e, and spec tests are ignored by default via the `#[ignore]` directive, but can be run by specifying this directive after `cargo test`.

 The [Rust handbook](https://doc.rust-lang.org/cargo/commands/cargo-test.html) has full guidelines on how to use `cargo test`.
 Below are suggested ways of running the different sets of tests.

 ### Unit testing

+All unit tests in the repository.

 `cargo test -- --skip fuzz_test` from the main directory

 ### Fuzz testing

+Fuzz tests for pretty-printing.

 `cargo test fuzz_test` from the main directory

 ### Index Usage testing

+Index-usage assertion tests.
+These tests specify queries and expected index utilization.
+Requires a running mongod.

+`cargo test --features index-test --package e2e-tests` from the main directory

+### e2e testing

+End-to-end query tests that do not exist in the spec.
+These tests specify queries and expected result sets and execute against an actual database.
+Requires a running mongod.

+`cargo test --features query-test,e2e-test --package e2e-tests` from the main directory

+### Spec query testing

+The query spec tests that specify language behavior.
+Requires a running mongod.

-`cargo test run_index_usage_tests -- --ignored` from the main directory
+`cargo test --features query-test --package e2e-tests` from the main directory

 ### Spec testing

+The syntactic rewriter and type-constraint spec tests.

 `cargo test -- --ignored --skip run_index_usage_tests` from the main directory